pvdzxc/DataWarehouseProject/readme.md

 ### 1. `Top100BillBoardLambdaFunction.py`

-This script collect data from top 100 BillBoard and store them in S3.
+This script was implemented in Lambda Function Service in AWS, which collect data from top 100 BillBoard and store them in S3 Service.

 ---